 Dentures in Aurora, CO

 If you are missing teeth, you have probably thought about dentures.
 In fact, dentures are the most common option for teeth replacement.
-But if you have been thinking about dentures, you might also be thinking that dentures are not a very appealing solution.

 When Partial Dentures Are the Solution

 Patients a few teeth might benefit from a partial denture.
 A partial consists of replacement teeth that are attached to a plastic base.
 Both the false teeth and gums will be custom-made to match your natural teeth and gums.
 A partial stays in place with clasps that fit around your existing teeth.